benskee/Bitstonker/README.md

 (GBTC, TSLA, AMZN, SPY, COKE, PEP)

-The last step is to activate flask on your local host (flask run in the cli).
+The last step is to activate flask on your local host (type `flask run` in the CLI).

 **Happy stonking!**